isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 I was so happy.
 The professor mentioned Rev. Taira's prayer.

-"His name is Pastor Osamu Taira!"
+"His name is Pastor Taira Osamu!"

 It was customary for pastors to pray at the inauguration ceremonies of successive High Commissioners, but this 33-year-old local pastor made an appeal that could be described as unusual.
 He prayed.